saulpierotti/markdown_notebook/ADS.md

 ---

 # Introduction
-* Exam will be written, but you can do oral if you want
-	* After lectures, around June 25
+* The word algorithm comes from the name of the persian scientist Muhammad ibn Musa al-Khwaruzmi
+	* He lived in Uzbekstan and wrote Algoritmi de numero Indorum, wrongly understood as a latin plural
+	* He was also the founder of algebra (from al-jabr, a procedure to solve quadratic equations)
+* First algorithms were written by Babylonian in 1600 BC
+* Study of algorithms dates to Euclid in 300 BC
+* Modern algortihms study started in 1920 and was formalized in 1930 by Turing and Church (matematicians)
+* Many algos were discovered recently also by students
 * An algorithm is a finite series of steps that solves a problem
-	* In CS, an algorithm is a well defined computational procedure
+* In CS, an algorithm is a well defined computational procedure that takes some inputs, follows a series of steps and eventually produces outputs in order to solve a computational problem
+* Sorting is a common computational problem
-* For a sorting algorithm, the input is a series of numbers and the output is an ordered series of numbers
+	* The typical input is a series of numbers
+	* The output is a permutation of the input such that $a_i \leq a_{i+1}$
+	* A specific input sequence is an instance of the sorting problem
 * Algorithms are for humans, while a program is for a computer
 * Algorithms are written in pseudocode, which follow specific conventions
 * A problem can be solved by many algorithms
 * An algorithm can be implemented in many different programs
-* Properties of algorithms
+* Fundamental properties of algorithms
-	* Input for an algorithm can have 0 or more inputs
+	* Inputs can be 0 or more
-	* It always as 1 or more outputs
+	* Outputs are always 1 or more
-	* It should be clearly defined and unanbiguous
+	* An algorithm should be clearly defined and unanbiguous
 	* It should terminate after a finite number of steps
-	* All operations must be basic
-		* They can be solved exactly and in finite time
+	* All operations described must be basic, meaning that they can be solved exactly and in finite time
 * The correctness of an algorithm is difficult to prove
 	* I would need to try all possible inputs (!)
 	* Published algorithms have a mathematical proof